laran002/dwm1001/README.md

 **NOTE: This set of projects require Zephyr Version 2.7.**
 **      This also implies that zephyr-sdk-0.13.1 be installed or updated. **

+**NOTE: The following projects have been tested with Zephyr 3.0.99, using SDK 0.14.1 **

+These examples were sucsessfully built with sdk 0.14.1 using weat build system, and not cmake.
+Please see the build commands used in the build section below

+ - Example 1 - transmission
+  - [x] ex_01a_simple_tx
+ - Example 5 - double-sided two-way ranging
+  - [x] ex_05a_ds_twr_init
+  - [X] ex_05b_ds_twr_resp
+  - [X] ex_05c_ds_twr_resp_ble

 This project contains examples on how to use the Ultra Wideband (UWB) and Bluetooth hardware based DWM1001 module together with Zephyr RTOS.
 It's an adaptation of Decawave's examples distributed along with their driver.

 This project is a clone of the Decawave's Zephyr project, in response to the original code not being buildable with the latest versions of Zephyr.

 This project assumes some familiarity with Zephyr.
 Zephyr is not too difficult to install and learn, but there are good tutorials available which explain how to establish a working version of Zephyr on your development system.